Stabilization against nuclease-mediated degradation

 Aptamer therapeutics typically manifest short elimination half-lives after systemic administration due to rapid renal filtration, even when chemically stabilized against nuclease degradation.
 Typically, elimination half-life can be extended by conjugation to higher molecular weight PEG species.
 While suitable for some therapeutic applications, alternatives to PEG may be preferable in some circumstances.
 At Guardian we have successfully been able to prolong the elimination half-life of aptamers using a variety of alternatives to PEG, including long-chain fatty acids and albumin.

 Aptamers are well suited to serve as specific, high-affinity vectors for targeted payload delivery in Oncology.
+Many ADC monoclonal antibodies fail due to Insufficient tumor penetration because of their large size, resulting in inadequate drug distribution and low therapeutic ratio.
+Because aptamers are 15-20 times smaller than antibodies they have the potential to penetrate further into the tumor mass.
 Site-specific conjugation of chemotherapeutic toxins at a defined stoichiometric ratio is readily achieved, as is incorporation of immunostimulatory CpG sequences for Immuno-Oncology applications.
 At Guardian, we are exploiting these properties of aptamers against a variety of cell surface-expressed cancer antigens and onco-fetal proteins